Request permission to display alerts, play sounds, or badge the app’s icon in response to a notification.

-Local and remote notifications get the user’s attention by displaying an alert, badging your app’s icon, or playing sounds.
+Local and remote notifications get the user’s attention by displaying an alert, playing sounds, or badging your app’s icon.
 These interactions occur when your app isn’t running or is in the background.
 They let users know that your app has relevant information for them to view.
 Because the user might consider notification-based interactions disruptive, you must obtain permission to use them.

 To ask for authorization, get the shared